RossHathaway/jack-christensen/src/routes/featured-topics/gandhi/mahatma-gandhi.md

 where Gandhi was born — Kingsley seems so real, so natural that he brings an unshakable moral force to the screen."

-Yime: "It is impossible to recall an actor who has aged more persuasively over the course of a movie."
+Time: "It is impossible to recall an actor who has aged more persuasively over the course of a movie."

 Los Angeles Times: "Immediately we are carried into one of the film's most